Canon 1D X vs 750D

-The Canon EOS-1D X and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were officially introduced, respectively, in October 2011 and February 2015.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C sensor.
-The 1DX has a resolution of 17.9 megapixel, whereas the 750D provides 24 MP.
+The Canon EOS-1D X and the Canon EOS 750D (labelled Canon T6i in some countries) are two digital cameras that were announced, respectively, in October 2011 and February 2015.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (1DX) and an APS-C (750D) sensor.
+The 1DX has a resolution of 17.9 megapixels, whereas the 750D provides 24 MP.

-The side-by-side display below illustrates the physical size and weight of the Canon 1D X and the Canon 750D.
+An illustration of the physical size and weight of the Canon 1D X and the Canon 750D is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 750D is considerably smaller (50 percent) than the Canon 1D X. Moreover, the 750D is substantially lighter (64 percent) than the 1DX.
 It is worth mentioning in this context that the 1DX is splash and dust resistant, while the 750D does not feature any corresponding weather-sealing.